By the Ignite Career Center of JCS

 - Create a more diverse team which leads to an increase in staff performance and productivity, promotes a more positive work environment, and can reduce employee turnover rates

-While the Age Discrimination in Employment Act (ADEA) is in order, the number of formal complaints submitted to the ADEA has tripled since 2018.
-Mature workers are tired of the discrimination and assumptions made by employers and are more motivated than ever to help create an equal and just professional space.
-However, still more than half of those who experience or witness age discrimination do not report it.
+Since 2018, the number of formal complaints submitted under the Age Discrimination in Employment Act (ADEA) has tripled.
+Mature workers are tired of the discrimination and biased assumptions made by employers and are more motivated than ever to help create an equal and just professional space.
+Even so, more than half of those who either experience or witness age discrimination do not report it.
 If you yourself notice ageism in the workplace, say something!

 Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go further and get there faster.
 Our highly experienced Career Coaches provide individuals of all backgrounds and abilities with the customized services and tools they need to stand out from the competition.
 To learn more, visit ignitecareercenter.com or call 410-466-9200